“How can I connect marketing activities directly to revenue?”, asked a marketing leader on one of the online groups I am a part of.

 - Scale-up challenges including a focus on retention and sustainable scalability

 Supporting these stages requires the B2B SaaS marketing team to be agile, revenue-focussed, customer-oriented, and highly sales-aligned.
+There’s a simple spreadsheet to help with B2B GTM Conversion Tracking.

 1. X times Sales Pipeline Coverage in New MRR (Monthly Recurring Revenue)